Insurance

 With insurance you pay to be protected from specially defined financial loss, as described in a written policy document.

-So you pay them every year (or month etc), and if something bad happens then they pay you a large sum of money!
+So you pay them every year (or month and so on), and if something bad happens then they pay you a large sum of money!

-But the policy document will have many rules saying under what conditions they will or will not pay, and how much they will pay.
+But the policy document will have many rules saying under what conditions they will or won't pay, and how much they will pay.
 It can be very long and should be read carefully.

 Example: Homeowners' Insurance

-You pay them $2,000 a year, and if your house is damaged they will pay to have it fixed.
+You pay them $2,000 a year (the premium), and if your house is damaged they will pay to have it fixed.

 But rules might include "like for like replacement" (they won't pay for upgrades) or "not due to flooding" (if you are in a flood prone area) that protect them from certain payouts.